Analytical electron microscopy analysis of insulating and metallic phases in nanostructured vanadium dioxide: Results and Discussion

-We prepared a standard TEM lamella (further labelled as ``S'' which stays for standard) by FIB.
+We prepared a standard TEM lamella (further labelled as ``S'' which \dlt{stays}stands for standard) by FIB.
 A high-angle annular dark-field (HAADF) image of the $\sim 120$~nm thick lamella (representing a cross-section of the original VO$_2$ layer) is shown in Figure~\ref{fig:Figure_1}(d).
 The transverse profile of the layer exhibits pores and cracks noticeable also in the SEM and AFM images.
 The TEM image overlayed by a map of the elemental composition obtained by EDX is shown in Figure~\ref{fig:Figure_1}(e).
 From the bottom up we identify the silicon (pink) substrate, vanadium (yellow) and oxygen (red) forming the layer itself and a protective layer -- a mixture of Pt (cyan), C (green), and minor contribution of implanted Ga (dark blue) prepared by focused ion beam induced deposition (FIBID).
 The EDX analysis of the VO$_2$ layer reveals the elemental composition reading $32 \pm 6$ atomic percent of vanadium, $68 \pm 8$ atomic percent of oxygen, and $0.3 \pm 0.1$ atomic percent of gallium (only negligible contamination).
 The mean stoichiometry VO$_{2.1 \pm 0.4}$ determined by EDX is consistent with the expected VO$_2$ composition of the layer.
+Within porous areas of the sample [dark areas in Fig.~\ref{fig:Figure_1}(d)] we found increased oxygen amount with the elemental rates of $(28 \pm 5)\,\%$ of vanadium and $(72 \pm 9)\,\%$ of oxygen.
+As we discuss in Section~S7 of the Supporting Information, the surplus oxygen corresponds to the contamination rather than the apparent mean stoichiometry V$_2$O$_{5.1\pm 1.1}$ corresponding to V$_2$O$_5$.

 To perform in-situ analysis of IMT in the TEM, another lamella (further labeled as lamella ``IS'' standing for in-situ) was prepared and attached to a TEM heating chip (Protochips \cite{protochips}; see Figure S1 of the Supporting Information).
 It consisted of a thick support and a thinned layer with gradually decreasing thickness dedicated for EELS measurements.
 Figure~\ref{fig:Figure_2}(a) shows a STEM annular dark-field (ADF) image with an overview of the lamella ``IS''.
 We further performed high-resolution imaging of the lamella and confirmed its polycrystallinity with random orientation of grains as shown in Figure S2 of the Supporting Information.
 The yellow frame in Figure~\ref{fig:Figure_2}(a) indicates the thinnest region of the lamella selected for further analysis.